-Around the World in 80 Days (sometimes spelled as Around the World in Eighty Days) is a 1956 film based on Jules Verne's 1873 novel, produced by the Michael Todd Company and released by United Artists, starring David Niven, Cantinflas, Shirley MacLaine, Robert Newton, and an All-Star Cast of cameo actors.
+Around the World in 80 Days (sometimes spelled as Around the World in Eighty Days) is a 1956 film based on Jules Verne's 1873 novel, produced by the Michael Todd Company and released by United Artists.
+The film stars David Niven, Cantinflas, Shirley MacLaine, Robert Newton, and an All-Star Cast of cameo actors.

-The epic picture was directed by Michael Anderson and produced by Mike Todd, with Kevin McClory and William Cameron Menzies as associate producers.
-The screenplay was written by James Poe, John Farrow, and S. J. Perelman.
+The film is directed by Michael Anderson and produced by Michael Todd, with the screenplay by James Poe, John Farrow, and S. J. Perelman.
 The music score was composed by Victor Young, and the Todd-AO 70 mm cinematography was by Lionel Lindon.
 The seven-minute-long animated title sequence, shown at the end of the film, was created by award-winning designer Saul Bass.

 The film won five Academy Awards, including Best Picture.
-It would also turn out to be one of the last films scored by Young, as he died less than one month later.
+It was also one of the last films scored by Young while he was alive, as he died less than one month after the film's release.

 The 1956 film adaptation provides examples of:

-- Adaptational Nationality: Passepartout in the novel is a Frenchman, but a Latin American in the film, played by Mexican actor-comedian Cantinflas.
+- Adaptational Nationality: Maybe?
+Jean Passepartout in the novel is a Frenchman, but is played by Mexican actor-comedian Cantinflas.
 On one hand he's surprisingly fluent in Spanish in the film, on the other he retains his original French name.

 - Annoying Arrows: Taken to an embarrassing extreme when arrows can be seen bouncing off of Passepartout during the Indian attack on the train.